uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

 The general workflow is based on IHE LTW profiles and HL7 v2 OML and ORU.

+### Clinical Process

-Genomic Testing Workflow is part of Diagnostic Testing which is also part of general clinical process.
+Genomic Testing Workflow is part of Diagnostic Testing, which is also part of the general clinical process.

 ```mermaid
 graph TD;